nextgis/docs_ng/source/docs_ngconnect/source/resources.rst

 Create resources and transfer data
 ====================================

-NextGIS Connect plugin enables a fast upload of raster and vector data and whole QGIS projects to Web GIS.
+NextGIS Connect plugin enables a fast upload of raster and vector data and `entire QGIS projects <https://docs.nextgis.com/docs_ngconnect/source/resources.html#upload-entire-qgis-project>`_ to Web GIS.
 You’ll be able to publish your maps and geodata online very quick and easy.

+With this plugin you can also `download data from Web GIS <https://docs.nextgis.com/docs_ngconnect/source/resources.html#connect-data-export>`_ to QGIS to edit it.

 .. _vector_data: